nishantc7/codex-discord-bot/README.md

 ### Commands

 There are many commands that can be used with the bot.
-- !ping : Returns pong
+- !ping : Returns "Pong!" (just to test if the bot is working)
 -	!clean : Clean messages use !clean (no._of_messages)
 - !play : Play with !play songname
 - !pause : pauses the music